SelamHemanth/patch-precheck-ci/DOCUMENT.md

 | mrproper      | Complete cleanup                       |
 | help          | Display usage info                     |

+## Security Considerations

+### Password Storage
+- Passwords are stored in plaintext in `.configure` file
+- File permissions should be restricted: `chmod 600 anolis/.configure`
+- **Do not commit `.configure` to version control**
+- Consider using SSH keys for production environments

+### SSH Configuration
+- Currently uses `StrictHostKeyChecking=no` for automation
+- For production, configure proper SSH key authentication
+- Use known_hosts verification in secure environments

 ## Contributing

 To add a new distribution: